shubhamraj130700/Cryptography_Project/README.md

 Anything greater than 4 will result in the program terminating. </br>

 The program will then display the image in grayscale and prompt you to press enter.
-The program will encrypt the images and save them in the DATA/pictures folder.

 ##### Decryption: